YanSong996/LENS2_Emulator_Reproducibility_Materials/README.md

 5. As the same as the above item but use another latitude (about 155.3 seconds)

 ### Figure 5 in Section 4.1 (and Figures S7 and S8 in Section S4.1.3)
 Figures 5, S7, and S8 illustrate the performance of the generated annual emulations.
 Assume that we keep all intermediate results of reproducing Figures 3 and 4.
-The total computational time for ploting Figures 5, S7, and S8 is about 362.7 seconds.
+The total computational time for ploting Figures 5, S7, and S8 is about 369.0 seconds.
 All the intermediate outputs can be found in sub-repository "Annual/Outputs".

-1. Caculate the covaraince matrix $\tilde{\bold U}$
+1. Caculate the covaraince matrix $\tilde{**U**}$ (about 0.4 seconds.
+We provide the intermediate result "U.mat".)
+2. Do Cholescky decompostion on $\tilde{**U**}$ (about 0.6 seconds)
+3. Generate $R'=7$ ensembles of annual emulations using 4 cores (about 207.8 seconds)
+4. Calculate $I_{uq}$ values using 4 cores and plot Figures 5(a) and 5(b) (about 119.1 seconds.
+We provide the intermediate result "Iuq_axialnon.csv".)
+5. Calculate $WD_S$ values using 4 cores and plot Figures 5(c) and 5(d) (about 31.1 seconds.
+We provide the intermediate result "WD_time.csv".)
+6. Compare ensemble means and sds of annual emulations with those of simulations and plot Figures S7(a) and S7(c) (or Figures S7(b) and S7(d)) (about 2.4 seconds)
+7. Compare time series of annual emulations with those of simulations and plot Figures S7(e) and S7(f) (0 seconds)
+8. Compare periodograms of emulations with those of simulations and plot Figure S8(a) (or S8(b)) (about 1.4 seconds)